 The actual number will vary based on a couple of factors, the biggest being ambient air and water temperatures.
 Typically, manufacturers rate their machines for a 70-degree room temperature and 50-degree water temperature, though some are more rigorous in their ratings.
 Higher temperatures in either variable will decrease ice production.
 If your machine will be located in a hot environment like a kitchen, or if your water supply runs warm, you will likely need to upsize your machine by as much as 10-30 percent to get the amount of ice required.

-Ice is a fairly simple concept, but it comes in all shapes and sizes.
+Ice is a fairly simple concept, but it comes in all shapes and sizes, and there are ice machine head only units that produce each type.
 Each is better for different uses.
 The styles vary by manufacturer, but there are four basic types:

 Cube is what most people think of when you mention ice, and it's the most common.
 Cubes typically have square dimensions, though Hoshizaki offers a variation with its crescent cube.
 All manufacturers offer two styles, half cube and full cube.
 Half cube is the most popular ice in soft drinks and, thanks to the international love for those fizzy beverages, it's also the most popular style of ice overall.
 Full cubes are typically used in high-end restaurants, as well as in alcoholic drinks, though bars really looking to make a splash typically opt for larger cubes or gourmet ice.

 Flake ice has the consistency of coarse snow.
 This kind is light and has a high air-to-water ratio.
 It's great in frozen drinks like daiquiris, but it's especially valued for displaying cold food.
 That's because it conforms to the shapes of the objects placed on it, which means it won't damage delicate items like produce and seafood.